samjones00/docs/docs/contributing.md

 ## Code Reviews

-Feature requests should be proposed on [ServiceStack's User Voice](http://servicestack.uservoice.com/forums/176786-feature-requests), whilst the ServiceStack community has a [discussion group](https://plus.google.com/u/0/communities/112445368900682590445) used for submitting code reviews and discussing design changes, best practices, and other important topics.
+Feature requests should be proposed on [ServiceStack Discussions](https://servicestack.net/ideas), whilst the ServiceStack community has a [discussion group](https://plus.google.com/u/0/communities/112445368900682590445) used for submitting code reviews and discussing design changes, best practices, and other important topics.
 Any disruptive changes to any project should be discussed here before any code is contributed.

 Expect a good amount of feedback as part of any pull request: not only which branch to merge to and from, but also consistency guidelines, matching existing code, and making targeted, smart changes when fixing bugs.